-- 3. Money:

-- The salaries for people with physics degrees aren't good

-- 4. Uhmm...
+- 3. Money: - All the people I know with physics degrees don't dress well so they must be poor - Have you seen the car they drive? - 4.
+Uhmm...
 Physics?
-Really?

-- What do professors DO anyway?

-- I've heard about some cool physics things but they aren't relevant to the "real world"

-- The cool stuff isn't covered in any of the classes
+Really? - What do people who get physics degrees DO anyway? - I've heard about some cool physics things but they aren't relevant to the "real world" - The cool stuff isn't covered in any of the classes

-- What are the research areas?